ShubhamVerma-1/PROJECTS/Data Analytics/POWER BI PROJECTS/Uber Dashboard/README.md

 ## Project Overview

-This dashboard was created as a Power BI practice project to explore how a ride-sharing business can be monitored through a single, easy-to-use report.
+This dashboard was created as a Power BI project to explore how a ride-sharing business can be monitored through a single, easy-to-use report.
 It provides a clear view of:

 - total completed rides and booking status,
 - revenue by vehicle type and time period,